Max Caster: The Acclaimed (2020–2024)

 Beginning in 2022, the Acclaimed allied with the Gunn Club (Billy Gunn and his sons Austin Gunn and Colten Gunn).
 On Dark and Dark: Elevation, the alliance defeated the Dark Order and later the team of Lee Johnson, Brock Anderson, Lee Moriarty, and Matt Sydal.
 Their alliance with the Gunns broke down and turned into a rivalry in mid-2022, leading to a "Dumpster Match" in August 2022, which the Acclaimed won.
 While Billy Gunn was initially caught between the two groups, his sons turned on him, having joined the Firm, leading to him becoming the Acclaimed's manager.
 In the latter half of 2022, the Acclaimed entered a feud with tag team champions Swerve in our Glory (Swerve Strickland and Keith Lee).
 At All Out of that year the Acclaimed challenged for tag team championships, although Strickland and Lee retained.
 After All Out, The Acclaimed turned face due to the favorable crowd reactions they would receive.
 The On September 21, 2022, at Grand Slam, The Acclaimed would win the AEW World Tag Team Championship from Swerve In Our Glory.
 On February 8, 2023, after 140 days as champions, they lost the championships to Colten and Austin Gunn on Dynamite.
 At All In, Caster, Bowens and Billy won the AEW World Trios Championship from The House of Black.
 At Dynasty: Zero Hour on April 21, 2024, ROH World Six-Man Tag Team Champions Bullet Club Gold (Jay White, Austin Gunn and Colten Gunn) defeated Caster, Bowens, and Billy for the AEW World Trios Championship in a winner takes all championship unification match to unify the titles as the Unified World Trios Championship, ending their reign at a record 238 days.
-The Acclaimed then began a feud with The Young Bucks, defeating them on the June 19 episode of Dynamite, in a eliminator match to earn a future shot at the AEW World Tag Team Championship.
+The Acclaimed then began a feud with The Young Bucks, defeating them on the June 19 episode of Dynamite, in an eliminator match to earn a future shot at the AEW World Tag Team Championship.
 The Acclaimed were also a part of Team AEW that defeated The Elite in a Blood and Guts match on July 24 at the namesake event.
 On the August 14 episode of Dynamite, The Acclaimed's title match against The Young Bucks ended in a disqualification loss due to interference from FTR (Dax Harwood and Cash Wheeler).
 On August 25 at All In, The Acclaimed once again failed to win the titles from The Young Bucks in a three-way tag team match, also involving FTR.